jpaykin/LNLHaskell/README.md

 # LNLHaskell

-Linear types for Haskell in the style of Linear/Non-Linear logic
+Linear types for Haskell in the style of Linear/Non-Linear logic.

-Author: Jennifer Paykin (jpaykin)
+This iteration of the code is accompanied by a paper in submission to ICFP 2017:

-This iteration of the code is accompanied by a paper in submission "The Linearity Monad" by Jennifer Paykin and Steve Zdancewic, submitted to ICFP 2017.
+"The Linearity Monad"

 ------------------